-The most common way that people get psychedelic mushrooms is to buy them from a “dealer”.
-Unless you’re living somewhere that mushrooms are legally sold in shops, such as in Amsterdam, purchasing them may put you at risk with the law.
-Always purchase from someone you trust, who is accountable, and preferably uses discrete encrypted messaging for safety purposes.
+The most common way that people get psychedelic mushrooms is to buy them from a “dealer.”
+Unless you’re living somewhere where mushrooms are legally sold in shops, such as in Amsterdam, purchasing them may put you at risk with the law.
+Always purchase from someone you trust who is accountable and preferably uses discrete encrypted messaging for safety purposes.

 Foraging for wild mushrooms